jonathanglasmeyer/bachelor/thesis/src/Main.md

 recognized at all.  <!-- Is this absolutely true?  --!>

-So the usefulness of applying ASR with a generic language model to the problem is very small, as the intesection of interesting keywords with those technical terms that can not be recognized is very big.
+So the usefulness of applying ASR with a generic language model to the problem is very small, as the intersection of interesting keywords with those technical terms that can not be recognized is very big.

 The central goal of this thesis is to explore an approach to overcome this problem.
-This approach consists of using words from lecture slides or other notes to **generate a lecture-specific language model**.
-This is then **interpolated** with a generic language model and being compared to the 'baseline' accuracy of the generic model.
+This approach consists of using words from lecture slides or other notes to generate a lecture-specific language model.
+This is then interpolated with a generic language model and being compared to the 'baseline' accuracy of the generic model.

+\pagebreak

 ## Structure of this thesis {-}
 The structure of this thesis is laid out as follows: